Bibifoot71/PaperCode/README.md

 # PaperCode
-To run python code from a photo
+To run python/bash/lua code from a photo !